How to calculate CO2 sequestration

 In the intricate and dynamic ecosystems of forests, a crucial ecological process is unfolding that has significant implications for our planet’s carbon balance.
 Tropical forests are adept at producing 34% of oxygen [1].
 This capability is not merely a passive feature of these ecosystems but a fundamental aspect of the photosynthetic process, wherein trees and plants convert CO2 and sunlight into energy, essential for their growth and sustenance.

 The role of CO2 uptake in forests extends far beyond mere carbon sequestration.
-It is intimately connected to the growth and developmental dynamics of trees, primarily through its influence on biomass accumulation.
+It is intimately connected to trees’ growth and developmental dynamics, primarily through its influence on biomass accumulation.
 Biomass, in this context, refers to the sum of all organic material that constitutes a tree’s physical structure – a tangible indicator of its growth.
 Trees distribute this biomass in two primary compartments: Above-Ground Biomass (AGB) and Below-Ground Biomass (BGB) (Figure 1 [2]).
-Above-ground biomass encompasses the parts of the tree that are visible above the soil line, including the trunk, branches, leaves, and any fruits or flowers.
+Above-ground biomass encompasses the tree’s parts visible above the soil line, including the trunk, branches, leaves, and any fruits or flowers.
 Below-ground biomass consists of the roots, which, though less visible, are equally crucial for the tree’s stability and nutrient uptake.

 Figure 1.
 Tree carbon pools